zulip/zulip/docs/production/export-and-import.md

-uploads from a single organization, you'll need to access `realm.id` in the management shell before deleting the organization from the database (this will be `2` for the first organization created on a Zulip server, shown in the example below), e.g.,:
+uploads from a single organization, you'll need to access `realm.id` in the management shell before deleting the organization from the database (this will be `2` for the first organization created on a Zulip server, shown in the example below), for example:

 ```bash
 rm -rf /home/zulip/uploads/*/2/